Oenologist

 Daughters wine

-Diego Mathier said early on that the future of the Adrian & Diego Mathier Nouveau Salquenen winery would be female.
+Diego Mathier emphasized early on that the future of the Adrian & Diego Mathier Nouveau Salquenen winery is female.